Capturing Connection: Photography on the Mission Field

 • Promote Dignity: Ensure the photos you share reflect positively on the individuals in them, honoring their culture and stories.

-• Gain Informed Consent: Always ask permission before posting someone’s photo, ensuring they’re comfortable with it.
+• Gain Informed Consent: Always ask permission before taking and posting someone’s photo, ensuring they’re comfortable with it.

 • Check Your Intentions: Are you sharing to highlight what God is doing, or to boost your own social media presence?
 Make sure your heart is in the right place.